-As per Rule 93 of the CGST Rules, where an appeal is filed against the rejection of a refund claim, re-crediting of the amount debited from the electronic credit ledger, if any, is not done till the appeal is finally rejected.
+As per rule 93 of the CGST Rules, 2017 where an appeal is filed against the rejection of a refund claim, re-crediting of the amount debited from the electronic credit ledger, if any, is not done till the appeal is finally rejected.
 Therefore, such rejected amount remains debited in respect of the particular refund claim filed in FORM GST RFD-01.

-"In case a favourable order is received by a registered person in appeal or in any other forum in respect of a refund claim rejected through issuance of an order in FORM GST RFD-06, the registered person would file a fresh refund application under the category "Refund on account of assessment/provisional assessment/appeal/any other order" claiming refund of the amount allowed in appeal or any other forum.
-Since the amount debited, if any, at the time of filing of the refund application was not re-credited, the registered person shall not be required to debit the said amount again from his electronic credit ledger at the time of filing of the fresh refund application under the category "Refund on account of assessment/provisional assessment/appeal/any other order".
-The registered person shall be required to give following details:
+In case a favourable order is received by a registered person in appeal or in any other forum in respect of a refund claim rejected through issuance of an order in FORM GST RFD-06, the registered person would file a fresh refund application under the category "Refund on account of assessment/provisional assessment/appeal/any other order" claiming refund of the amount allowed in appeal or any other forum.

+Since the amount debited, if any, at the time of filing of the refund application was not recredited, the registered person shall not be required to debit the said amount again from his electronic credit ledger at the time of filing of the fresh refund application under the category "Refund on account of assessment/provisional assessment/appeal/any other order".

-- a) Type of the Order (appeal/any other order), - b) Order No., Order date and - c) The Order Issuing Authority. - d) Copy of order of Appellate or other Authority. - e) Copy of refund rejection order in Form GST RFD-06 issued earlier against which appeal was preferred.
+The registered person shall be required to give details of the type of the Order (appeal/any other order), Order No., Order date and the Order Issuing Authority.
+The registered person would also be required to upload:

+- a copy of the order of the Appellate or other authority, - copy of the refund rejection order in FORM GST RFD 06 issued by the proper officer or such other order against which appeal has been preferred and other related documents.

-The proper officer would sanction the amount of refund as allowed in appeal or in subsequent forum which was originally rejected and shall make an order in FORM GST RFD 06 and issue payment order in FORM GST RFD 05 accordingly.
-The proper officer disposing of the application for refund under the category "Refund on account of assessment/provisional assessment/appeal/any other order" shall also ensure re-credit (as per in para 4.2 of Circular No. 59/33/2018 - GST dated 04.09.2018)of any amount which remains rejected in the order of the Appellate (or any other Authority).
+Upon receipt of the application for refund under the category "Refund on account of assessment/provisional assessment/appeal/any other order" the proper officer would sanction the amount of refund as allowed in appeal or in subsequent forum which was originally rejected and shall make an order in FORM GST RFD 06 and issue payment order in FORM GST RFD 05 accordingly.

+The proper officer disposing the application for refund under the category "Refund on account of assessment/provisional assessment/appeal/any other order" shall also ensure re-credit of any amount which remains rejected in the order of the appellate (or any other authority).
+However, such re-credit shall be made following the guideline as laid down in para 4.2 of Circular No. 59/33/2018 - GST dated 04.09.2018.

-ILLUSTRATION- A registered person who makes an application for refund of unutilized ITC on account of export to the extent of Rs.100/- and debits the said amount from his electronic credit ledger.
-The proper officer disposes the application by allowing refund of $\stackrel{?}{\stackrel{?}{}}$ 70/- and rejecting the refund of $\stackrel{?}{\stackrel{?}{}}$ 30/-.
-However, he does not re-credit $\stackrel{?}{\stackrel{?}{}}$ 30/- since appeal is preferred by the claimant and accordingly FORM GST RFD 01B is not uploaded.
+ILLUSTRATED - a registered person who makes an application for refund of unutilized ITC on account of export to the extent of Rs.100/- and debits the said amount from his electronic credit ledger.
+The proper officer disposes the application by allowing refund of \nearrow 70/- and rejecting the refund of \nearrow 30/-.
+However, he does not re-credit \nearrow 30/- since appeal is preferred by the claimant and accordingly FORM GST RFD 01B is not uploaded.